Who is Rishi Sunak? Inside the race for Britain's next prime minister

 An unpopular candidate versus a divisive one

-The prospect of Mr. Johnson's return is a polarizing issue for many in a divided Conservative Party, while his popularity among voters had also tumbled before he was forced out.
+The prospect of Mr. Johnson’s return had been a polarizing issue for many in a divided Conservative Party, while his popularity among voters had also tumbled before he was forced out.

 For some lawmakers, he is a vote-winner, able to appeal across the country with his celebrity image and brand of energetic optimism.
 For others he is a toxic figure who would fail to unite the party and so might undermine efforts to build a stable leadership to calm rattled financial markets.

-Foreign Secretary James Cleverly endorsed Mr. Johnson on Sunday, saying he had "learned lessons from his time in No. 10 and will ensure the focus is on the needs of the country from day one."
+Foreign Secretary James Cleverly had endorsed Mr. Johnson earlier on Sunday, saying he had “learned lessons from his time in No. 10 and will ensure the focus is on the needs of the country from day one.”

-However, Mr. Sunak continued to extend his lead among lawmakers.
-Sky News put his support at 140 declarations, with Mr. Johnson on 59.
-Around 130 lawmakers have not publicly declared.

-If chosen, Mr. Sunak would be the first prime minister of Indian origin in the United Kingdom.
+If Mr. Sunak is chosen, he would be the first prime minister of Indian origin in the United Kingdom.

 His family migrated to Britain in the 1960s, a period when many people from Britain’s former colonies arrived to help rebuild the country after the Second World War.

-Note: This story was reported by Reuters.
-This story was updated on Sunday after Mr. Johnson pulled out of the race.